 What is a Counter-Archive?

-Enhance access of Canada’s citizens and Indigenous, First Nations, and Métis peoples to their own audiovisual cultural heritage.
+Enhance access of Canada’s citizens and Indigenous, Inuit, and Métis Peoples to their own audiovisual cultural heritage.

 Innovate next-generation digital interfaces to facilitate collaborative stewardship for documentary heritage.